 Accidents happen, but they shouldn’t leave you stranded.

 You’ve been in a car wreck and filed your claim.
 Now what?
-Unfortunately, the insurance claims process can be confusing and time-consuming, so try to understand all the steps and what you can do to make it all go as smoothly and quickly as possible.
+Unfortunately, the insurance claims process can be confusing and time-consuming, so try to understand the process and the steps you can take to make it go as smoothly and quickly as possible.

 Explore what to do after filing a car insurance claim and how to get your car back on the road quickly.